apache/flink/docs/content/docs/dev/table/sql/queries/window-join.md

 under the License.
 -->

-# Window JOIN
+# Window Join
 {{< label Streaming >}}

 A window join adds the dimension of time into the join criteria themselves.
 In doing so, the window join joins the elements of two streams that share a common key and lie in the same window.
-The semantic of window join is same to the [DataStream window join]({{< ref "docs/dev/datastream/operators/joining" >}}#Window Join)
+The semantic of window join is same to the [DataStream window join]({{< ref "docs/dev/datastream/operators/joining" >}}#window-join)

 For streaming queries, unlike other joins on continuous tables, window join does not emit intermediate results but only emits final results at the end of the window.
 Moreover, window join purge all intermediate state when no longer needed.

-Usually, Window join is used with [Windowing TVF]({{< ref "docs/dev/table/sql/queries/window-tvf" >}}).
-Besides, Window join could follow after other operations based on [Windowing TVF]({{< ref "docs/dev/table/sql/queries/window-tvf" >}}), such as [Window Aggregation]({{< ref "docs/dev/table/sql/queries/window-agg" >}}), [Window TopN]({{< ref "docs/dev/table/sql/queries/window-topn">}}) and [Window Join]({{< ref "docs/dev/table/sql/queries/window-join">}}).
+Usually, Window Join is used with [Windowing TVF]({{< ref "docs/dev/table/sql/queries/window-tvf" >}}).
+Besides, Window Join could follow after other operations based on [Windowing TVF]({{< ref "docs/dev/table/sql/queries/window-tvf" >}}), such as [Window Aggregation]({{< ref "docs/dev/table/sql/queries/window-agg" >}}), [Window TopN]({{< ref "docs/dev/table/sql/queries/window-topn">}}) and [Window Join]({{< ref "docs/dev/table/sql/queries/window-join">}}).

-Currently, Window join requires the join on condition contains window starts equality of input tables and window ends equality of input tables.
+Currently, Window Join requires the join on condition contains window starts equality of input tables and window ends equality of input tables.

-Window join supports INNER/LEFT/RIGHT/FULL OUTER/ANTI/SEMI JOIN.
+Window Join supports INNER/LEFT/RIGHT/FULL OUTER/ANTI/SEMI JOIN.

 ## INNER/LEFT/RIGHT/FULL OUTER

-The following shows the syntax of the INNER/LEFT/RIGHT/FULL OUTER Window join statement.
+The following shows the syntax of the INNER/LEFT/RIGHT/FULL OUTER Window Join statement.

 ```sql
 SELECT ...